Of Commerce, Counsel & the Coin

 a ticker, purchased · a custodian, never met · a coin, lent out

-An ETF is a promise wrapped in a ticker.
-You own a share of a fund that owns the underlying asset.
-The fund's custodian, generally BNY Mellon or State Street, holds the actual asset.
-The custodian may lend the underlying out, may rehypothecate it, may, in a crisis of any seriousness, be margin-called before you can redeem.
+An ETF is a promise wrapped in a ticker: you own a share of a fund that owns the underlying asset, while the fund’s custodian, generally BNY Mellon or State Street, holds the asset itself.
+The custodian may lend the underlying out, may rehypothecate it, and may, in a crisis of any seriousness, be margin-called before you can redeem.

-Bitcoin held in an ETF is paper Bitcoin.
-Stocks held in an ETF are not the stocks you can vote.
-The convenience is real.
-The claim is thin.
-The contract is somewhere in a New York filing cabinet.
+Bitcoin held in an ETF is paper Bitcoin, and the stocks inside one are not stocks you can vote.
+The convenience is real enough, but the claim is thin, and the contract that defines it sits in a New York filing cabinet.

 iv.